Blogging Mistakes

 5. Classic Hits are Buried - So true - highlight your best posts or they’ll go unseen after dropping from the front page6.
 The Calendar is the Only Navigation - has anyone ever used a calendar to navigate a blog or is it just me who avoids them?
 Vital to highlight key posts.
 In my opinion calendars are a waste of time - in fact only a very small proportion of the top 500 blogs use them.

-7. Irregular Publishing Frequency - again something I’ve written quite a bit about.
-It’s not about high or low posting frequency - but regular posting.
-Find your rhythm and stick to it.
 Probably most blogs we looked at posted on average 1 to 3 times a day.
 This amount largely depended on whether a blog was predominantly a link dump or providing original content.
 There are obvious time and effort issues as to why this is the case.

 8. Mixing Topics - Stick to your niche.
 Forgetting That You Write for Your Future Boss - so true.
 Once you hit publish you loose control over who will ever see what you write.
 Be careful.
 This is true to an extent but I also believe you can put yourself into a straightjacket by sticking rigidly to your niche.
 There is of course a balance, too far off topic and your blog loses it's meaning, too rigid and you're in danger of becoming stale both as a writer and to your audience.
 It was apparent from many of the top 500 blogs that they often strayed far too often and you'd end up wondering "what the hell is this blog about."

 10. Having a Domain Name Owned by a Weblog Service - the quote of this article is ‘Letting somebody else own your name means that they own your destiny on the Internet.’
 So true.
-Interesting observation and one I hadn't really thought about until I read this.

 11. Darren at Problogger quite rightly suggested no contact details as a common mistake.
 If you're serious about your blog I think it's important to have the abillity to converse off site so to speak.
 Comments aren't always an ideal place to strike up dialogue!